Fulfillment Module

 Shipping Order

-When an order is released, a message will appear marking a successful release with a tracking number.
-The customer will receive an email letting them know the order is shipping soon along, with the tracking information.
-The label will be generated and open in a new window for printing.
-Make sure that you have the correct printer settings chosen in your Shipping Settings module so that you can successfully print your label.
-Orders can be released in a batch if necessary.
-A label will be generated for each order in the batch.
+When an order is released, a message will appear confirming the successful release along with a tracking number.
+The customer will receive an email notifying them that the order is shipping soon, which will include the tracking information.
+The shipping label will be generated and will open in a new window for printing.
+Please ensure that you have selected the correct printer settings in your Shipping Settings module to successfully print your label.
+If necessary, multiple orders can be released in a batch, and a label will be generated for each order in that batch.

 Releasing a Pick-Up Order

-Pick-Up Orders will move to the Pick-Up Order carrier terminal.
-As people come and pick up their orders, releasing the order from the POS will automatically remove them from the carrier terminal.
-No action will be required in the Fulfillment module.
+Pick-Up Orders will now be managed at the Pick-Up Order carrier terminal.
+When customers come to collect their orders, releasing the order from the POS will automatically remove it from the carrier terminal.
+No additional action will be needed in the Fulfillment module.

-Orders can also be released from the Carrier Terminal if necessary.
-If an order was not marked as released when the customer picked it up, the system will still think they haven’t received it yet.
-When you find the order you need to release, click the Release button to the right of the order information.
+If necessary, orders can also be released directly from the Carrier Terminal.
+If an order was not marked as released at the time the customer picked it up, the system will still indicate that it has not been received.
+To release the order, find it in the list and click the "Release" button located to the right of the order information.

 Third Party Shipping

-When using an integration with third-party shipper, you have two options to provide them with order information.
-If you have your fulfillment set to Auto, order information will be sent to your fulfiller as soon as you capture funds.
-If your fulfillment is set on Manual, orders will move to your third-party Carrier Terminal after you capture funds.
-It will be labeled as FORT, Wine Shipping or ShipCompliant depending on your warehouse’s system.
+When using an integration with a third-party shipper, you have two options for providing order information.
+If your fulfillment is set to "Auto," order details will be sent to your fulfillment center as soon as you capture the funds.
+If your fulfillment is set to "Manual," orders will be transferred to your third-party Carrier Terminal after you capture the funds.
+The order will be labeled as FORT, Wine Shipping, or ShipCompliant, depending on the system used by your warehouse.

 Next Steps

-If you used the inventory bypass feature, you will now want to go through your products and update them in the inventory module to ensure you have current numbers in the system.
-You can now run various reports to see the sales associated with the fulfilled orders.
-This will help you understand the revenue, order status and customer information for each order.
+If you have utilized the inventory bypass feature, it is important to review and update your products in the inventory module to ensure that you have the most current numbers in the system.
+You can now run various reports to view the sales associated with the fulfilled orders.
+This will help you gain insights into revenue, order status, and customer information for each order.

 FAQ's